AzureAD/microsoft-authentication-library-for-js/samples/node-token-validation-samples/basic-sample/README.md

 1. Open `index.js`,

-    1. Line 33: replace `client-id-here` with the client Id of your SPA app.
     1. Line 34: replace `common` in the authority with your SPA app tenant id.
     1. Line 44: replace `token-here` with the secret from the msal-browser sample above.
     1. Line 46: replace `issuer-here` with the `iss` field from the decoded token.